 You must be mindful of child labor laws, and as far as the IRS is concerned there are some rules too.

-Also, the pay must be consistent and the pay must be reasonable relative to what you pay others for similar work.
-Basically you need to treat them like any other employee to avoid troubles.
-Lastly, you need to keep detailed records such as time cards and job descriptions (of course you do!).
-This must be a perceived as an arms-length relationship.
+Also, the pay must be consistent, and the pay must be reasonable relative to what you pay others for similar work.
+Basically, you need to treat them like any other employee to avoid troubles.
+Lastly, you need to keep detailed records such as timecards and job descriptions (of course you do!).
+This must be perceived as an arms-length relationship.

 The concepts above could also be applied to supporting your Mom and Dad.
 Aside from possibly making them minority owners and providing them with shareholder distributions, there could be some scenarios where a salary could make sense as well.
 Other sources of income and tax brackets of course all need to be considered.

 Taxpayer's Comprehensive Guide to LLCs and S Corps 2023-2024 Edition